by Jana Rade

 What do you look for in a veterinarian?

-Convenience, accessibility, and practicality are, of course, part of the equation.
+As explained by Veterinary Schools U, convenience, accessibility, and practicality are, of course, part of the equation for a qualified vet.
 And if routine care is all your pet ever needs, such criteria are likely good enough.
 It helps if your veterinary clinic is close, has convenient business hours, and it doesn’t take forever to get an appointment.
 The best vet is no good if you don’t get to see them.

 Yet, sometimes is worth it to endure a long drive or other inconveniences for the sake of greater care.